mattcroat/joy-of-code/posts/how-to-publish-a-javascript-library/how-to-publish-a-javascript-library.md

 }
 ```

-You can also link and test your package the same way as before with `npm link`.

-To package your library run `npm run package`.
+You can link and test your package the same way as before with `npm link`.
+If you're satisfied with everything, run `npm run package` to package your library.

 ```shell:terminal
 npm run package
 ```

-This is going to create a `dist` folder at the root, which is going to be uploaded to npm.
+This is going to create a `dist` folder at the root.

 To publish the package, run `npm publish`, or `npm publish --access=public` if you have a scoped package.
 You can build your docs with `npm run build`, and host it anywhere, like any regular SvelteKit site.

 That's it! 😄